vijaygopal97/Opine-ReactNative-Latest/README.md

-# Opine Interviewer App
+# Convergent Interviewer App

-A React Native mobile application for interviewers to conduct surveys using the Opine platform.
+A React Native mobile application for interviewers to conduct surveys using the Convergent platform.
 This app provides native GPS access and audio recording capabilities that are essential for Computer-Assisted Personal Interviewing (CAPI).

 ## Features